 An Overview of Vaping Laws in the United Kingdom

 The United Kingdom has some of the most relaxed laws on e-cigarettes, or vaping, in the world; however, there are still many restrictions to keep in mind when vaping anywhere in the country.
-In this article, we’ll explore the current state of vaping laws in the United Kingdom.
+In this article, we’ll explore the current state of vaping laws in the United Kingdom in 2023 and beyond.

 UK Public Health (Tobacco) Act:

 The United Kingdom has several laws regulating vaping's place in smoking bans and how vaping is taxed.
 For example, most public places in Great Britain are 100% non-smoking environments.
 Exceptions include spaces occupied by smokers, bars, or pubs that sell tobacco products, vehicles, or outdoor dining areas (as long as food is served there).
 It’s also illegal to smoke inside government buildings and healthcare facilities.
 But for any other businesses that receive regular patronage from those under 18, there must be clear signage warning minors about tobacco use on their premises.
 Failure to comply with these regulations can result in fines of up to £2,500,

 In May 2016, The Tobacco Products Directive (TPD) came into force, changing EU regulations on electronic cigarettes and related products.
 In general, there are restrictions on advertising and packaging as well as a minimum age requirement (18 years).
 E-liquids containing nicotine above 0.2% may be sold only to consumers over 18.